Trap Tox

 Recovery

-After Trap tox treatment, patients should avoid massaging the area and follow their practitioner’s instructions to ensure proper healing and the best results.
-Regular follow-up treatments may be necessary to maintain the effects.
+After Trap tox treatment, patients should avoid touching or massaging the area.
+They should follow their provider’s instructions to support proper healing and get the best results.
+To maintain the effects, patients may need regular follow-up treatments.

 Cost

-Insurance does not cover trapezius Botox performed for medical or cosmetic reasons.
+Insurance does not cover trapezius Botox, whether for medical or cosmetic reasons.

 Related Procedures